 Liu graduated first in his class at Harvard in 1994.
 He performed organic and bioorganic chemistry research on sterol biosynthesis under Professor E. J. Corey’s guidance as an undergraduate.
 During his Ph.D. research with Professor Peter Schultz at U. C. Berkeley, Liu initiated the first general effort to expand the genetic code in living cells.
 He earned his Ph.D. in 1999 and became assistant professor of chemistry and chemical biology at Harvard University in the same year.
 He was promoted to associate professor in 2003 and to full professor in 2005.
 Liu became a Howard Hughes Medical Institute investigator in 2005 and joined the JASONs, academic science advisors to the U.S. government, in 2009.

 Liu has earned several university-wide distinctions for teaching at Harvard, including the Joseph R. Levenson Memorial Teaching Prize, the Roslyn Abramson Award, and a Harvard College Professorship.
-Liu has published more than 160 papers and is the inventor on more than 60 issued U.S. patents.
-His research accomplishments have earned distinctions including the Ronald Breslow Award for Biomimetic Chemistry, the American Chemical Society Pure Chemistry Award, the Arthur C. Cope Young Scholar Award, and awards from the Sloan Foundation, Beckman Foundation, NSF CAREER Program, and Searle Scholars Program.
-In 2016 he was named one of the top 20 translational researchers in the world by Nature Biotechnology, and in 2017 was named to the Nature’s 10 researchers in world and to the Foreign Policy Leading Global Thinkers.
-He is the scientific founder or co-founder of six biotechnology and therapeutics companies, including Editas Medicine, Pairwise Plants, and Beam Therapeutics.
+Liu has published more than 195 papers and is the inventor on more than 75 issued U.S. patents.
+His research accomplishments have earned distinctions including the Ronald Breslow Award for Biomimetic Chemistry, the American Chemical Society (ACS) David Perlman Award, the ACS Chemical Biology Award, the ACS Pure Chemistry Award, the Arthur C. Cope Young Scholar Award, the NIH Marshall Nirenberg Lecturer, and awards from the Sloan Foundation, Beckman Foundation, NSF CAREER Program, and Searle Scholars Program.
+In 2016 and 2019 he was named one of the Top 20 Translational Researchers in the world by Nature Biotechnology, and in 2017 was named to the Nature's 10 list and as one of Foreign Policy's Leading Global Thinkers.
+He is the scientific founder or co-founder of several biotechnology and therapeutics companies, including Editas Medicine, Pairwise Plants, Exo Therapeutics, Beam Therapeutics, and Prime Medicine.